Mikkifash/Mikkifash/README.md

 - 🌱 I’m currently learning ui/ux design
 - 💞️ I’m looking to collaborate on on chain airdrop farming
 - 📫 How to reach me call 08134740584, fashakinMike{twitter}
-- 😄 Pronouns: ...he she, thet
+- 😄 Pronouns: ...he she they
-- ⚡ Fun fact: ...Gos is the greatest
+- ⚡ Fun fact: ...God is the greatest

 <!---
 Mikkifash/Mikkifash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.